Can I convert crypto dust?

 Now, imagine you have to pay a commission of 10 pennies every time you buy something.
 It wouldn't hurt much with the bill, but what if you wanted to spend just 5 pennies?
 Paying a dime to do so doesn't feel right.
 And if all you have is 5 pennies, you won't be able to make any transactions at all.

-Therefore, the reasoning behind the minimum exchange amount requirement is to make sure the exchange deposit is large enough to cover the network fee.
+The reasoning behind the minimum swap amount requirement is to make sure the swap deposit is large enough to cover the network fee.
 If it isn't, you'll just lose the deposit to the blockchain, which is what the requirement aims to prevent.

-Tip: To make the exchange, top up your wallet to meet the minimum exchange amount requirement.
+Tip: To make a swap, top up your wallet to meet the minimum swap amount requirement.